futhewo/paxton/README.md

 * twochain (-t): produce a character based on the previous character.
 Each time paxton has to produce a new character, he will choose randomly one of these strategies, then use it.
 The ponderations of these strategies can be changed with command line arguments.

+## Combination modes

+The previous strategies can be combined, according to a chosen combination mode:
+* none (-m0): no combination betwenn strategies, one strategy is selected according to the ponderation for each new character.
+* simple (-m1): combine the strategies and their ponderation before choosing a new character.

 ## Help

 Now, this is the help of paxton: